-I require the services of a mortgage company panel solicitor in Great Barr.
-Can you assist?
+I need to find a mortgage company panel solicitor in Great Barr.
+Could you help me?